tadamcz/make-distribution/readme.md

 metalog_rightbound = None

 # a list of (p,x) tuples, where P(X<x)=p
-'''(If you provide more than two quantiles for a 2-parameter distribution. least squares will be used for fitting.
-You may provide unlimited quantiles for the metalog distribution)''' quantiles = [(0.1,50),(0.5,70),(0.75,100),(0.9,150)]
+# (If you provide more than two quantiles for a 2-parameter distribution.
+# least squares will be used for fitting.
+You may provide unlimited
+# quantiles for the metalog distribution)'''
+quantiles = [(0.1,50),(0.5,70),(0.75,100),(0.9,150)]

 # list of quantiles to print